What is carbon offset?

 In some cases, members of the verification team also conduct sampling onsite.

 The verification body then reports the findings, including a list of all nonconformities to be resolved before the verification can be finalized.
 Once the nonconformities have been resolved, the verification team draws up a final summary report, which is approved internally and by the client prior to submittal to the registry.

 How long does the verification process take and what will it cost?

-There are a number of factors that determine the length and cost of the verification process including the client’s timeline, the size and type of the project, the depth of verification (on-site or desktop), and the registry body’s standards.
+There are a number of factors that determine the length and cost of the verification process: including the client’s timeline, the size and type of project, the depth of verification (on-site or desktop), and registry body’s standards.